Preterm birth: Outcomes and prognosis

-Preterm births can result in a range of problems including mortality and physical and mental delays.
+Preterm births can result in a range of problems, including mortality and physical and mental delays.

 Mortality and morbidity

-In the U.S. where many neonatal infections and other causes of neonatal death have been markedly reduced, prematurity is the leading cause of neonatal mortality at 25%.
-Prematurely born infants are also at greater risk for having subsequent serious chronic health problems as discussed below.
+In the U.S., where many neonatal infections and other causes of neonatal death have been markedly reduced, prematurity is the leading cause of neonatal mortality at 25%.
+Prematurely born infants are also at greater risk for having subsequent serious chronic health problems, as discussed below.

 The earliest gestational age at which the infant has at least a 50% chance of survival is referred to as the limit of viability.
 As NICU care has improved over the last 40 years, the limit of viability has reduced to approximately 24 weeks.
 Most newborns who die, and 40% of older infants who die, were born between 20 and 25.9 weeks (gestational age), during the second trimester.

-As risk of brain damage and developmental delay is significant at that threshold even if the infant survives, there are ethical controversies over the aggressiveness of the care rendered to such infants.
+As the risk of brain damage and developmental delay is significant at that threshold, even if the infant survives, there are ethical controversies over the aggressiveness of the care rendered to such infants.
 The limit of viability has also become a factor in the abortion debate.

 Specific risks for the preterm neonate

-Preterm infants usually show physical signs of prematurity in reverse proportion to the gestational age.
+Preterm infants usually show physical signs of prematurity in inverse proportion to the gestational age.
 As a result, they are at risk for numerous medical problems affecting different organ systems.